vaiosstyl/bibook/bibook/msa/profileHMM.md

 5. **Alignment:**
    - Translate the identified path into an alignment between the query sequence and the Profile HMM, where match states represent aligned residues, insertion states represent gaps in the query sequence, and deletion states represent gaps in the model.

-#### Conclusion:

-The Viterbi algorithm provides a powerful method for aligning sequences to Profile HMMs, facilitating the identification of significant sequence similarities and aiding in tasks such as protein family classification and motif discovery.